wandb/weave/docs/docs/tutorial-rag.md

-# Example: Model Based Evaluation on RAG applications
+# Example: Model-Based Evaluation of RAG applications

-Retrieval Augmented Generation (RAG) is a common approach of building Generative AI applications that have access to custom knowledge bases.
+Retrieval Augmented Generation (RAG) is a common way of building Generative AI applications that have access to custom knowledge bases.

 In this example, we'll show an example that has a retrieval step to get documents.
 By tracking this, you can debug your app and see what documents were pulled into the LLM context.
 We'll also show how to evaluate it using an LLM judge.